damarisp3284/sep11-freedom-project/blog/entry02.md

 ### Tool

-During the time we had I went into examples of different features that Phaser had and found [a href="https://samme.github.io/phaser-examples-mirror/"> examples</a>]
+During the time we had I went into examples of different features that Phaser had and found <a href="https://samme.github.io/phaser-examples-mirror/"> examples</a>, this helped me see what would I like to experiment with but also clarify if I was stuck on something from the documentation that I didn't understand well.
+Other videos from **YouTube** as well

 ---